 This is where the thought – and the choices you make around a gift – really begin to count.
 Even gift wrap can make a difference: a very easy way to make gifting more sustainable is to consider using paper packing tape instead of sellotape and, if you like the style, re-using wrapping paper and ribbons.

 Being more mindful is the easiest way to avoid waste.
 Rather than being caught by the lure of ‘gift sets’, finding something that will illustrate the human connection between you and the receiver – that acts as a reminder of your past or will enrich their future – is so much more satisfying, and means it won’t be thrown out in a rush.

 A basic definition of sustainability is that something will last, and not need replacing, which is also the exact aim of a good gift.
 As well as being a token of your love, a truly sustainable gift should add to somebody’s life, not create waste.
 And so, giving a sustainable gift couldn’t be easier and is about a lot more than just buying from a sustainable brand (although we have to say we’re huge advocates of doing just that!)

-Need some tangible ideas of a sustainable gift?
-Our sunglasses are restoring vision, empowering communities and made with sustainable materials.
-Check out our kinder to the planet collection and see how your purchase can make change for the better.
+Need some tangible ideas for a sustainable gift?
+Our sunglasses are restoring vision, empowering communities and are made with sustainable materials.
+Check out our kinder to the planet sunglasses collection and see how your purchase can make a change for the better.